GST in India FAQ

-Who needs to register for GST?
+Do I need to register for GST?

-- your turnover in a financial year exceeds Rs 20 lakhs (Rs 10 lakhs for North Eastern and hill states)
+- Your turnover in a financial year exceeds Rs 20 lakhs (Rs 10 lakhs for North Eastern and hill states).

-- your business is registered under an earlier law, such as Service Tax or VAT
+- Your business is registered under an earlier law, such as Service Tax or VAT.

-- you are involved in inter-state supply of goods
+- You are involved in inter-state supply of goods.

-- you sell on online marketplaces.
+- You sell on online marketplaces.